dagbdagb/juniper-ztp/README.md

   * finds everything ok (correct Junos version is running)
   * makes a snapshot
   * re-enables ZTP
-  * sets a custom DHCP vendor id on interface me0
+  * sets a custom DHCP vendor-id on interface me0
   * disables execution of slax script
-* DHCP server catches our custom DHCP vendor-id from the Junos DHCP-client and provides (again, via DHCP option 43) the name and location of our custom config *only* for **deployment**
+* DHCP-server catches our custom DHCP vendor-id from the Junos DHCP-client and provides (again, via DHCP option 43) the name and location of our custom config *only* for **deployment**
 * device applies our deployment config, which again disables ZTP (and possibly me0 if so configured in the custom deployment config)
-* operator returns from the extended coffee-break, and verifies that the switch runs the required OS version and custom deployment config
+* operator returns from the extended coffee-break, and verifies that the switch runs the required Junos version and custom deployment config
 * operator performs any finishing touches, shuts down device and ships it for deployment

 ## Prerequisites

-* ISC DHCP server, with custom dhcpd.conf (sample provided)
+* ISC DHCP-server, with custom dhcpd.conf (sample provided)
 * httpd, hosting:
   * slax enabled config (sample provided)
   * your preferred final config (sample provided)